Bio

 Jonathan Pacheco Bell, MAUP, MLIS @c1typlann3r

-I’m a change agent working across conventional disciplinary boundaries.
-For more than 20 years, my work has spanned the fields of urban planning, architecture, libraries, community and labor organizing, and nonprofit leadership.
+A change agent working across disciplinary boundaries, I’ve worked for over 20 years in the fields of urban planning, architecture, libraries, community and labor organizing, and nonprofit leadership.

-I’m a practicing city planner with over 16 years of experience in the public, private, and nonprofit sectors.
-The bulk my work has been done on the ground in working class communities of color, with intentional focus in South Central LA.
+I’m a practicing city planner with experience in the public, private, nonprofit, and allied sectors.
+My work is done on the ground in communities of color.

-While operating as a street-level planner in Florence-Firestone, I created Embedded Planning.
-The praxis situates the planner’s work on the streets — not in an office — to increase equity and participation for historically marginalized populations, particularly Black and Brown communities harmed by inequitable planning.
+While operating as a street-level planner in South Central LA’s Florence-Firestone community, I created Embedded Planning.
+The praxis situates the planner’s work on the streets — not in an office — to increase equity and participation for historically marginalized communities harmed by inequitable planning.
 Embedded Planning has grown into an international, decentralized, horizontal movement embraced by emerging planners.
-Our maxim is: “We Cannot Plan From Our Desks!”
+Our maxim is: “We Cannot Plan From Our Desks.”

 Through my movement-based work, I found my way to nonprofit leadership.
 During my first stint in public sector planning, I was an elected Board Member in the California Association of Professional Employees (CAPE Union, AFL-CIO).
 I served as an inaugural Board Director for Words Uncaged, a narrative therapy organization for incarcerated Californians.
-For over a decade, I’ve been a leader in the American Planning Association.
+For more than a decade, I’ve been a leader in the American Planning Association.
 I’m a member of the Latinos and Planning Division.
 I served as 2021 Social Media Director for APA Los Angeles and was the Southern California representative on the APA National Social Equity Task Force.
-I’m currently serving as Vice President of the Florence-Firestone Community Organization, which we’re now converting into a 501(c)3 nonprofit.
+I’m currently serving as Vice President of the nonprofit Florence-Firestone Community Organization (501c3).

 I’m a published author with pieces in popular media, peer-reviewed journals, and books.
 You can find my writing in Planning Magazine, Cultural Daily, Public Libraries Quarterly, and Focus: The Journal of Planning Practice & Education, to name a few publications.
 I’m a regular contributor on Medium and a past correspondent for UrbDeZine Los Angeles.
 My chapter on library history is in the book, A Paseo Through Time in Florence-Firestone.

 I’ve guest-lectured widely on planning praxis.
-My speaking engagements include UCLA, Columbia GSAPP, University of Utah, Pratt Institute, Stanford Engineering, UC Irvine, Woodbury University, Cal Poly Pomona, CSUN, East LA College Architecture, and Pasadena City College Architecture; state and national APA Conferences; and public forums such as MOCA Los Angeles, City Parks Alliance, and the SF Urban Film Fest.
+My speaking engagements include UCLA, Columbia GSAPP, University of Utah, Pratt Institute, Stanford Engineering, UC Irvine, Woodbury University, Cal Poly Pomona, CSUN, East LA College Architecture, and Pasadena City College Architecture; state and national APA Conferences in California, Louisiana, and Iowa; and public forums such as MOCA Los Angeles, City Parks Alliance, and the SF Urban Film Fest.

-As Adjunct Professor at the Cal Poly Pomona College of Environmental Design, I teach graduate and undergraduate courses in the Department of Urban & Regional Planning and Department of Ethnic & Women’s Studies.
-In 2022, I developed a new course from the ground up on community-based planning praxis for Pitzer College.
+Since 2021, I’ve been a Lecturer at Cal Poly Pomona College of Environmental Design teaching graduate and undergraduate courses in the Department of Urban and Regional Planning.
+I also developed and taught a new course on community-based planning praxis for Pitzer College.

-Born in Boyle Heights and raised in East LA/Montebello, I’m a First Generation scholar-practitioner.
-This experience motivated me to become a mentor to emerging planners, architects, and designers in the US and Canada.
-My mentees include high school, community college, undergrad, and graduate students, and the majority are students of color.
+I’m a First Generation scholar-practitioner born in Boyle Heights and raised in East LA/Montebello.
+This experience motivated me to become a mentor to emerging planners.
+My mentees include high school, community college, undergrad, and graduate students from around the world.

 A product of the California public school system from kindergarten to graduate school, I hold an M.A. in Urban Planning from UCLA Luskin School of Public Affairs, an MLIS from San Jose State University iSchool, a B.A. in Political Science from Cal State LA, and an A.A. in Architecture/Liberal Arts from East Los Angeles College.